The Scheme for Compensation for Detriment caused by Defective Administration (the CDDA Scheme)

-Payments made under the CDDA Scheme are discretionary.
-This means there is no automatic entitlement to a payment.
-They may be made by the relevant portfolio Minister or authorised officer if a Government officer or agency has directly caused an applicant to experience detriment as a result of defective administration.
+Payments may be made by the relevant portfolio Minister or authorised officer if a Government officer or NCE has directly caused an applicant to experience detriment as a result of defective administration.

 The CDDA Scheme is generally an avenue of last resort and is used only where there is no other viable avenue to provide redress.

 That a mistake has been made by an entity or an official of an entity does not automatically mean compensation is payable under the CDDA Scheme.